Is it irresponsible to take out loans to complete a Masters/PhD?

 Financially irresponsible to take a student loan out: yes.
 Morally irresponsible: not at all.

-over 12 years ago
+about 13 years ago

 I would say that the US system has become a 'study a profitable field' culture - which I'm saying in reference to what you've stated that the UK is moving toward.
 For instance, the governor of Florida has gone on the record about the uselessness of fields such as Anthropology (http://bit.ly/tyFj7w).
 Anecdotally, it's very regular in the US to hear someone say what they're studying and for someone to ask 'well, what are you going to do with that?'
 Like Lawrence said earlier, you can't even get rid of student loans during bankruptcy.
 I wonder if it's similar in the UK?

-Rob Walsh – over 12 years ago
+Rob Walsh – about 13 years ago

 It's starting to become that way here too.
 Over the past 12 years or so, when the Labour government under Tony Blair massively promoted higher education (famously stated that he wanted 50% of all 18 year olds to go to university, and it was almost achieved too), there were many courses run from various universities that seemed to not have any 'point' to them.
 However it was the easy availability and low-cost of a student loan, plus also tuition fees being affordable at the time (I started university in 2001 and paid only 1,100 pounds per year tuition, an absolute steal compared to prices now) that allowed people to take these courses, and as a result we'll hopefully have a generation of people much more broadly educated, and have the capacity to think on a 'degree-level' than previous generations.
 But that's under threat now due to the much increased cost of student loans and tuition fees, leading inevitably more to the question as you state "What are you going to do with that?".
 And here too, you can't declare a student loan in any bankruptcy order.
 However, if you found yourself heading down the line in bankruptcy, you're likely to be unemployed or on such a low wage that student loan repayments would be minimal or not occurring at the time, so I wouldn't see that as a major problem!

-John Preston – over 12 years ago
+John Preston – about 13 years ago

 login to leave comment